Creating an Organisational Capability Framework: Why Strategic Learning is an Important Step

 What is an organisational capability framework?

 An organisational capability framework outlines the capacity, skills, knowledge and behaviours needed to successfully meet a company’s specific objectives.
-It creates a common language of expected behaviours across teams, as well as providing a basis for resourcing and workforce planning activities.
+It creates a common language of expected behaviours across teams, as well as providing a basis for resourcing and workforce planning, L&D and organisational development activities.

 What are organisational capabilities?

 It’s the same thing (on a much larger scale) for organisations.
 Organisational capabilities comprise the skills, knowledge, activities, information, processes, staffing, systems and technology that a specific organisation depends on.
-Business strength lies in how these are aligned.
+Organisational health and strength lies in how these are aligned with business strategy.

 The defining features of organisational capabilities include that they:

 - Are difficult to replicate